Solomon Pappaiah

-Solomon Pappaiah (Tamil:சாலமன் பாப்பையா) (born 22 February 1936), also known as Solomon Pappiah and Salomon Pappayah is an Indian scholar and a television icon in Tamil Nadu, India.
-He is best known for moderating debate talk shows, known as 'patti mandrams', which have been airing on Tamil Television Channels for quite a long time (for over three decades).
-He is credited for taking social themes to the masses and has so far moderated over 12,000 debates programmes across the globe.
-He is carrying Tamil literature service for almost 60 years and is considered one of the greatest Tamil scholars.
-His modest approach in speaking and life has earned him a large reputation among Tamil-speaking people throughout the world.
+Solomon Pappaiah (22 February 1936 – 11 September 2026), also known as Solomon Pappiah and Salomon Pappayah, was an Indian scholar, actor, journalist and a television icon in Tamil Nadu.
+He is best known for moderating debate talk shows, known as 'patti mandrams', which have been airing on Tamil Television Channels for over three decades.
+He is credited with taking social themes to the masses and he moderated over 12,000 debates programmes across the globe.
+He is considered one of the greatest Tamil scholars.
+His modest approach in speaking and life earned him a large reputation among Tamil-speaking people throughout the world.
 He was awarded India's fourth highest civilian award, the Padma Shri, in 2021.